Living Will Attorney

 With Charles Bendig, you get an experienced living wills attorney who can give you the personalized legal guidance you can trust.
 You speak directly with your attorney.
 Chuck takes your calls and will be right there beside you.
 Let’s get started.

-What is a living will in Ohio?
+What is a living will?

-Is this the same as a DNR?
+Is a living will the same as a DNR?

 Does a living will take effect right away?